Students are raving about their Music instructors on TakeLessons.

 Christian is also accepting a limited amount of students from the

 age of 10 to adult, beginner to advance.
-He currently has openings at his Brentwood home studio on Tuesdays and Fridays.
+He currently has openings at his Brentwood home studio on Mondays, Tuesdays and Fridays.

 The air-conditioned studio is equipped with 2 drum sets and professional digital recording equipment to capture each lesson.
 The latest educational DVD's and play-along/minus-drums CD's are also incorporated in the lessons.

 Parents are encouraged to sit in on the lessons or they can relax or do some work in the internet ready waiting room.
 An annual recital is conducted for family and friends.